gcallah/BookReviews/hume.md

 had generations-old rights to the commons that were being stolen from them, but apparently Hume thought this was fine, so long as it made them work harder!
-One wonders what he would have thought of a proposal to take all of *his* property from him, since then he would *really* start producing.
+One wonders what he would have thought of a proposal to take all of *his* property from him, since then he would *really* get busy writing.

+A little later, the authors write:
-“Hume makes plain that, while prices fluctuate because of supply and demand, the core or long-standing price is governed by the costs of production...”
+"Hume makes plain that, while prices fluctuate because of supply and demand, the core or long-standing price is governed by the costs of production..."
-(148) Here, it is hard to know if the authors are just *mentioning* Hume's mistake, since their "makes plain" seems to indicate they actually believe it.
+(148) Here, it is hard to know if they are just *mentioning* Hume's mistake, since their "makes plain" seems to indicate they actually believe it.
 If the latter is true, that is puzzling: that Hume did not anticipate the Marginalist Revolution by a century is not surprising, but it is now 150 years